javagg/layout-viewer/README.md

 ## Modules

-- `core` is the data model for the application.
+- `core` contains the data model and core logic.
-  - All types related to **Project** are defined here.
-  - May include caches and acceleration structures.
+  - Defines a set of ECS components.
 - `graphics` is a simple WebGL rendering library.
   - Provides abstractions similar to libraries like THREE and Filament.
   - Knows nothing about circuits or app behavior.
   - All objects except **Renderer** can be constructed without a WebGL context.
-- `components` defines a set of Yew components.
+- `webui` defines a set of Yew components.
   - The UI for the web application lives here.
   - Components with the **Page** suffix are navigation targets.
+- `cli` provides a command-line interface and simple native window target.
 - `rsutils` are utilities that you could imagine being a part of **std**.
   - Nothing here should know about circuits or the app.